API Reference¶

 Example Abstract base class for parsers.
 Each parser should inherit from this class and implement

-method to populate collection
+the parse() method to populate collection.

 Source code in bam_masterdata/parsing/parsing.py